kunalkathuria/SVXplorer/README.md

 ### NOTES

 1. One can also set MQ_THRESH to 0 and use the option of secondary alignments by assigning a value less than 1 to MATCHRATIO (-d;see command line help) for higher sensitivity, but which may increase run-time considerably.
-3. One can set SPLIT_INS to True for good-quality data which allows for better performance with this particular filter (reevaluates non-tandem duplications/translocations and break them into deletions and tandem duplications if indicated by local read depth).
+3. One can set SPLIT_INS to True for *good-quality* diploid data which allows for better performance with this particular filter (reevaluates non-tandem duplications/translocations and break them into deletions and tandem duplications if indicated by local read depth).
 4. One can set LIB_INV to FALSE if wish to call only those inversions that are supported by 2 opposing PE clusters, and not 1 PE and 1 SR cluster only (see manuscript for more details).